mhw32/temperature-as-uncertainty-public/README.md

 ```
 to add the correct paths to `sys.path` before running anything else.

 The primary script is found in the `scripts/run.py` file.
 It is used to run pretraining and OOD, linear evaluation experiments.
 You must supply it a configuration file, for which many templates are in the `configs/` folder.
 These configuration files are not complete, you must supply a experiment base directory (`exp_base`) to point to where in your filesystem model checkpoints will go.
-You must also supply a `root` directory where data should be downloaded to.
+You must also supply a `root` directory under `src/datasets/utils.py` where data should be downloaded to.
+Finally, if the model requires an encoder (e.g., for transfer or ood), you must specify an `exp_dir` and `checkpoint_name`.

 Example usage:

 ```
-python scripts/run.py <CONFIG_FILE>
+python scripts/run.py <CONFIG_FILE> --dataset cifar10 --gpu-device 0
 ```

 For linear evaluation, in the config file, you must provide the exp_dir and checkpoint_name (the file containing the epoch name) for the pretrained model.